Harry-Chen/thu-learn-lib/README.md

 ## Changelog

 - (unreleased)
-  - Get file categories of course
+  - Get file categories
-  - Get file list by category (currently not supported in TA)
+  - Get file list by category
   - Fix file download url and visit count in TA
 - v3.1.4
   - Allow and check for undefined credential in login (see [#52](https://github.com/Harry-Chen/Learn-Helper/issues/52))